TiwariRitika309/ML_SupervisedLearning/README.md

 <h2>Exploring Supervised Learning</h2>

-This project is part of my internship at The Sparks Foundation.
+This project is part of my internship at <a href='https://www.linkedin.com/company/the-sparks-foundation'>The Sparks Foundation</a> (TSF).
 In this project, I have attempted to build a Linear Regression model to predict scores of students based on the number of hours they put in to study.

 <H5>What does the <a Href='http://bit.ly/w-data'>dataset</a> include?</h5>